via Homebrew

-Self-hostable Git server with SSH-accessible TUI, HTTP/SSH cloning, and repository management features
+Self-hostable Git server with SSH-accessible TUI for command-line repository management and browsing.

-Soft Serve is a self-hostable Git server that provides repository hosting and management through SSH, HTTP, and Git protocols.
-The tool creates a complete Git hosting environment with a terminal user interface accessible over SSH, allowing users to browse repositories, view files, and navigate commits without a web browser.
+Soft Serve is a self-hostable Git server that provides repository management and browsing through SSH.
+The tool serves Git repositories with support for cloning over SSH, HTTP, and Git protocols, while offering a terminal user interface accessible via SSH connections.
+Users can browse repositories, view files and commits, and manage access control without requiring a web browser.

 # via Homebrew